JasminTazli/DNDProject/Blog4.md

 **Guest Users** are Nilfisk employees who access the platform without logging in.
 They have limited functionality, such as only viewing general ESG KPI's or the about page shared by the organization.

 **Registered Users** include admin who must log in to access their features.
-The admin has access to the "Add / Edit Data page", where the admin can either; edit, add or edit data in the different tables.
+The admin has access to the "Add / Edit Data page", where the admin can either; edit, add or delete data in the different tables.

 ## Login Functionality